 All applications that communicate with remote services and resources must be sensitive to transient faults.
-This is especially the case for applications that run in the cloud, where the nature of the environment and connectivity over the Internet means these types of faults are likely to be encountered more often.
-Transient faults include the momentary loss of network connectivity to components and services, the temporary unavailability of a service, or timeouts that arise when a service is busy.
-These faults are often self-correcting, and if the action is repeated after a suitable delay it is likely to succeed.
+This is especially true for applications that run in the cloud, where, because of the nature of the environment and connectivity over the internet, this type of fault is likely to be encountered more often.
+Transient faults include the momentary loss of network connectivity to components and services, the temporary unavailability of a service, and timeouts that occur when a service is busy.
+These faults are often self-correcting, so, if the action is repeated after a suitable delay, it's likely to succeed.

-This document covers general guidance for transient fault handling.
-For information about handling transient faults when using Microsoft Azure services, see Azure service-specific retry guidelines.
+This article provides general guidance for transient fault handling.
+For information about handling transient faults when you're using Azure services, see Retry guidance for Azure services.

 Why do transient faults occur in the cloud?